sicmutils/sicmutils/README.md

 possible to specify currying at the function site: `(L-central-polar m U)` returns a function of the `local` tuple (a sequence of time, generalized coordinates, and generalized velocities).
-We don't have that syntax in Clojure, but instead have something even more useful: argument destructuring: we can pick out exactly the coordinates of the local tuple components directly.
+We don't have that syntax in Clojure, but instead have something even more useful: argument destructuring.
+We can pick out exactly the coordinates of the local tuple components directly.

 While function definitions cannot be typed directly from the book, function